SakivV/aws-iam-policy-validation-automation/README.md

 - An AWS account with **IAM Access Analyzer enabled**
 - A GitHub repo with **OIDC role integration**
-- Reference policies defined for validation
+- Reference policies defined for validation.